 - Complicated functional and technical needs must be translated from sophisticated designs.

 - Data is stored using Hadoop, NoSQL, and other technologies.

 - Make models to discover hidden data patterns.

-- Data management strategies must be incorporated into the current organizational structure.
+- Data management strategies must be incorporated into the current organisational structure.